ckangwen/CodeExtensionPack/react-native-expack-by-bro-jenuel/README.md

-# React Native Extention Pack
+# React Native extension Pack

 ## About

-This is an extention for Developing React Native Apps
+This is an extension for Developing React Native Apps

 **Enjoy!**